Truck bedliner: Other applications

 Additives can be applied to coatings to provide different characteristics; the protective coatings can be applied in many other environments and have a variety of needs and purposes besides a simple truck bed liner.

 In recent years, it has become more popular to use bed liners to coat the exterior of vehicles as well.
 This trend is, among other things, due to increased availability and a greater variety of colors offered.
 Due to the waterproof and the anti-corrosive nature of the polyurethane blends, they are also used as a coating for the interiors of boats.

 HMW/UHMW Medium to heavy-duty poly dump bed liners

 Super heavy-duty UHMW asphalt liner

-The “most versatile” dump bed liner can handle hot asphalt one day and rock/concrete the next, maximizing the usage of dump equipment and lowering maintenance costs.
+The most versatile dump bed liner can handle hot asphalt one day and rocks or concrete on the next day, which could maximize the usage potential of dump equipment and lowering maintenance costs.

 Heavy-duty UHMW liner

 “Heavy Duty” dump body bed liners allow for low scope dumping, and less sticking and freezing while protecting the bed from heavy, abrasive loads in steel and aluminum dump bodies and trailers.